shifakhan03/basic_task3_slashproject/README.md

 # basic_task3_slashproject
-#To build a weather forecast web application, we need to follow a structured plan.
+To build a weather forecast web application, we need to follow a structured plan.
 Here is a detailed outline of the project:

-#1.
-Setup and Requirements
+1. Setup and Requirements

-#Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript
-#Backend: Node.js/Express or Python/Flask/Django (optional for API proxying)
+Backend: Node.js/Express or Python/Flask/Django (optional for API proxying)
-#API: OpenWeatherMap or WeatherAPI for fetching weather data
+API: OpenWeatherMap or WeatherAPI for fetching weather data

-#2.
-Project Structure
+2. Project Structure

-#Frontend Files:
+Frontend Files:
-#index.html: Main HTML file
+index.html: Main HTML file
-#styles.css: Styling file
+styles.css: Styling file
-#script.js: JavaScript file for handling API calls and DOM manipulation
+script.js: JavaScript file for handling API calls and DOM manipulation Backend Files: server.js
-#Backend Files:
-#server.js

-#creating a weather forecast web application involves several steps:
+creating a weather forecast web application involves several steps:
-#Setting Up the Project: You'll need to create an HTML page, style it with CSS, and add functionality with JavaScript.
+Setting Up the Project: You'll need to create an HTML page, style it with CSS, and add functionality with JavaScript.
-#Fetching Weather Data: Use an API like OpenWeatherMap to get the weather data.
+Fetching Weather Data: Use an API like OpenWeatherMap to get the weather data.
-#Handling User Input: Allow the user to input their location.
+Handling User Input: Allow the user to input their location.
-#Auto-detecting Location: Use the Geolocation API to detect the user's location automatically.
+Auto-detecting Location: Use the Geolocation API to detect the user's location automatically.

+#HTML CODE

 <!DOCTYPE html>
 <html lang="en">